4.2.7 pde.grids.spherical module

 Bases: SphericalSymGridBase

-2-dimensional polar grid assuming angular symmetry
+2-dimensional polar grid assuming angular symmetry.

 The angular symmetry implies that states only depend on the radial coordinate \(r\), which is discretized uniformly as